Labyrinth (Taylor Swift song): Background and release

-Composition and lyrics
+Music and lyrics

-Swift wrote and produced "Labyrinth" with Antonoff, who programmed the track, provided background vocals, and played instruments including percussion, electric guitars, and multiple synthesizers—Moog, Juno 6, Realistic Synth, and OB8.
-Antonoff and the audio engineer Laura Sisk recorded the song at Rough Customer Studio, Brooklyn, and Electric Lady Studios, New York.
-"Labyrinth" was mixed by Serban Ghenea, assisted by Bryce Bordone, at MixStar Studios, Virginia Beach, Virginia.
-The track was mastered by Randy Merrill at Sterling Sound, Edgewater, New Jersey.

-"Labyrinth" is four minutes and seven seconds long.
-It has a prominent electronic production consisting of dense, pulsating synthesizers that accompany Swift's vocals in their upper register, sung with a soft timbre.
-According to Annie Zaleski, the sound is "sparse and diaphanous": it comprises thick and atmospheric synthesizers, muffled beats, and "wriggling keyboard flourishes", as Swift sings the verses in her "breathy" falsetto range.
+Swift wrote and produced "Labyrinth" with Antonoff.
+At four minutes and seven seconds long, the track has a prominent electronic production.
+Consisting of dense, pulsating synthesizers, the production begins with a synth sequence and interjecting vocal samples, before proceeding with a layered arrangement of synths, electric guitars, distant orchestral bells, sounds of a church organ and filtered wind instruments.
+Swift sings in the verse in the upper register of her vocals, with a soft timbre.
+According to the music critic Annie Zaleski, the sound is "sparse and diaphanous": it comprises thick and atmospheric synthesizers, muffled beats, and "wriggling keyboard flourishes", as Swift sings the verses in her "breathy" falsetto range.
 Rob Sheffield, writing for Rolling Stone, described how the synths "flicker and splutter like the circuits are melting down", and Quinn Moreland of Pitchfork compared each "synth quiver" to "a pump of new blood".

 Music critics categorize the overall sound as synth-pop, "muted" dance-pop, and bedroom pop.
 The bass displays influences of dubstep, while the beats incorporate trap and house elements.
-There are also subtle shades of guitar and sounds of a church organ.
 Writing for the Associated Press, Elise Ryan found "Labyrinth" to be an amalgamation of styles on Swift's past albums, namely the synth sounds of 1989 (2014) and the "softer" alternative of Folklore (2020).
-The outro, starting from the 2:55 mark, is made up of repeated refrains, delivered by Swift's vocals that are manipulated to a lower pitch, until they slowly fade out.
-It is accompanied by what Elle's Lauren Puckett-Pove described as a "funkier, dance-like beat".
+The outro, starting from the 2:55 mark, is made up of repeated refrains, delivered by Swift's vocals that are pitched down to an octave lower, until they slowly fade out.
+It is accompanied by an accelerated bass programming pattern; Elle's Lauren Puckett-Pove described the beat as "funkier, dance-like".
 Commenting on the vocal effects, Alexis Petridis of The Guardian said that they "warp [Swift's] voice to a point of androgyny", and Ann Powers of NPR wrote that her vocals turn into "myriad light streams" that resemble a Bon Iver song.'